RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 You can open driver manager from main menu:
 ![](images/ug/drivers/database-menu.png)
-or from Database Navigator view drop-down menu.
+or from Database Navigator drop-down menu.
 ![](images/ug/drivers/driver-manager.png)

 ##### Add new driver

-Just click button New and create new driver.
+Just click the button New and create a new driver.
-On driver edit dialog you need to enter all needed information:
+On the driver edit dialog you need to enter all required information:

 ### Main parameters